moby/moby/docs/reference/builder.md

 - If `<src>` is a *local* tar archive in a recognized compression format (identity, gzip, bzip2 or xz) then it is unpacked as a directory.
 Resources from *remote* URLs are **not** decompressed.
-When a directory is copied or unpacked, it has the same behavior as `tar -x`: the result is the union of:
+When a directory is copied or unpacked, it has the same behavior as `tar -x`, the result is the union of:

     1. Whatever existed at the destination path and
     2. The contents of the source tree, with conflicts resolved in favor